RapsLepeli/Proof-of-Work-Implementation/README.md

 targets users who already comprehend Blockchain's purpose, it ensures efficient handling of transactions, block creation, hash generation, and verification.
 With its adaptable nature, the system can run on various machines, though it is optimized for the Windows 10 operating system.
-This project's value lies in its potential as critical research and learning tool for blockchain enthusiasts and developers.
+This project's value lies in its potential as a critical research and learning tool for blockchain enthusiasts and developers.

 ### 1.2 Summary

 Chapter 1: Introduction discusses the general overview of the developed system.
 Chapter 2:
-Installation procedure discuss the installation process of the application.
+The installation procedure discusses the installation process of the application.

 ### Chapter 2: Installation Procedure

 Chapter 1: Introduction discussed the general overview of the developed system.
 Chapter 2:
-Installation procedure discusses the installation process of the application.
+The installation procedure discusses the installation process of the application.

 ### 2.1 Introduction